noisebridge/rfid-access-control/software/host/README.md

 Written in Go.
 Mostly to learn a new language.
 Also it has the simplicity of Python without the ugliness of Python.

+The previous version of this software was called `baron`.
+This being the next version, it is called `earl`.

 Compile
 -------
 (TODO: mostly placeholder.
 To be filled with correct information)